 - Modern Resume Template by GoaShape

 Many of the templates above break many of the traditional rules for formatting your resume and should be used with care.
-Using an unusual resume template word 2018 may actually hard your chances if you are applying to many jobs out there.
+Using an unusual resume template word 2019 may actually hard your chances if you are applying to many jobs out there.
+Find out about basic resume tips 2019 here.
 However, if you are applying for a graphic design position obviously the more creative you can be while still communicating the right information clearly the better your resume will be received.

 Images credit: behance.net